jrutter/100daysofcode/README.md

 # I've joined the #100DaysOfCode Challenge as of December 30, 2017

 ## Projects
-* Day001 - Day 030 : StandupStash.com Web App using Vue.js, MongoDB, Bootstrap 4
+* Day001 - Current : StandupStash.com - At Day 25, moved to it's own repository.
+Just using this repo to update the log.

 ## Contents
 * [Rules](rules.md)